 A minute or so later, a different security guy in a black suit walked out from behind that door.
 He walked to the booth and looked around and headed back through the door.
 Then more ComicCon security came by.

 By now a buzz filled the air.
 A lot of bystanders were wondering what was up.
 Adrenaline pumped and I was jittery as the anticipation built.
 Yet another security man walked out.
 He looked over the situation and talked into his sleeve.
 The door opened again and out came the celebs.
 Yes, Tom Cruise was there.

 I smiled and laughed.
-The guy next to offered a high five.
+The guy next to me offered a high five.
 Everyone snapped shots with their phones or cameras.
 Slowly it dawned on me that I was getting Tom Cruise’s autograph.
-What a huge name, a huge addition to my collection.
+What a huge name, what a huge addition to my collection.

 I texted the wife.
 Even though her reply was ‘wow’, I knew it dripped with jealously.

 There was some ‘excitement’ in the line, some guy jumped into the queue.
 That set security off.
 I feared they would cancel the signing.
 Luckily the guy ran off and security caught him.
-I overheard the men in black say they deleted a bunch of pictures from his phone and camera.
+I overheard the 'men in black' say they deleted a bunch of pictures from his phone and camera.

 The first to sign at this event were the director and screen writer.
 I mentioned I liked the previous name of the movie.
 They said they did too but the studio had decided to make a change at that last minute.
 They handed me off to Emily Blunt.
 I wish I had something to say to her.
 I was too amazed/shocked about what was happening.